Nicaragua: Caribbean lowlands

+The dividing line between the Caribbean lowlands and the rest of Nicaragua.
+The three regions in the east make up 57% of the land area but only 15% of the population (Río San Juan, North Caribbean Coast and South Caribbean Coast Autonomous Region).

 This large rainforest region is irrigated by several large rivers and is sparsely populated.
 The area has 57% of the territory of the nation and most of its mineral resources.
 It has been heavily exploited, but much natural diversity remains.
 The Rio Coco is the largest river in Central America; it forms the border with Honduras.
 The Caribbean coastline is much more sinuous than its generally straight Pacific counterpart; lagoons and deltas make it very irregular.

-Nicaragua's Bosawás Biosphere Reserve is in the Mosquitia region, part of which is located in the municipality of Siuna; it protects 1800000 acre of Mosquitia's forest – almost 7% of the country's area – making it the largest rainforest north of the Amazon in Brazil.
+Nicaragua's Bosawás Biosphere Reserve is in the region of Mosquitia, part of which is located in the municipality of Siuna; it protects 1800000 acre of Mosquitia's forest – almost 7% of the country's area – making it the largest rainforest north of the Amazon in Brazil.

 The municipalities of Siuna, Rosita, and Bonanza, known as the "Mining Triangle", are located in the region known as the North Caribbean Coast Autonomous Region, in Mosquitia.
 Bonanza still contains an active gold mine owned by HEMCO.
 Siuna and Rosita do not have active mines but panning for gold is still very common in the region.

 Nicaragua's tropical east coast is very different from the rest of the country.
 The climate is predominantly tropical, with high temperature and high humidity.
 Around the area's principal city of Bluefields, English is widely spoken along with the official Spanish.
 The population more closely resembles that found in many typical Caribbean ports than the rest of Nicaragua.

 A great variety of birds can be observed including eagles, toucans, parakeets and macaws.
 Other animal life in the area includes different species of monkeys, anteaters, white-tailed deer and tapirs.